,

 • Ruth Parfitt - Parent Governor

 Ruth joined the governing body in January 2021.
-She lives in Hanover and has three children, two at Carlton Hill and a third who will start in reception in September.
+She lives in Hanover and has three children, two at Carlton Hill.

 Ruth has been a journalist for 20 years and has had various voluntary roles within the charity sector.
 She is currently on the board of trustees for Tarner Community Project, which works with young people and families living in the area.